Drew Pavlou: Suspension from the University of Queensland

-Pavlou in 2020, lighting up a copy of The Governance of China in front of the consulate general of China in Sydney.
+Pavlou in 2020, burning a copy of The Governance of China in front of the consulate general of China in Sydney.

 Gerald Roche, a linguist from La Trobe University, accused Pavlou of "narratives that racialise and ethnicise COVID-19, portraying Asians as sources of disease", before filing a complaint against him at UQ.
 A month later, Pavlou was summoned to the UQ disciplinary board after a 186-page report suggested he violated university student discipline policies 11 times.
 He was suspended for 2 years.

 The charges by the university included Pavlou calling UQ's finance and economics students "cunts", and a PhD candidate a "disgusting mindless slob".
 The charges further included bullying, discrimination, and harassment of students and staff, both online and on-campus.
 ABC News has reported that complaints raised to the board include Pavlou improperly claiming to make statements on behalf of the university and a Facebook post of Pavlou posing in front of the UQ Confucius Institute in a biohazard suit during the COVID-19 pandemic.

 Pavlou admitted to directing profanity at students on Facebook and another university forum after UQ claimed complaints were raised by a number of students.
 Pavlou's legal team claimed that they were denied access to confidential university documents that may demonstrate UQ collusion with the Chinese government.
 A spokesperson for the university stated that the matter did not concern political freedom of speech but misbehaviour, that university policy is developed independently of politics, and that the university was unable to comment directly on the matters of the hearing.